mayariii/aurasphere/README.md

 ## description

-The application features an interactive 3D scene, the Aurasphere, rendered using the Threlte core library.
+The application features an interactive 3D scene, the Aurasphere, rendered using the Threlte library.

 My initial inspiration was thinking about how when people are experiencing an anxiety attack/panic attack or even just feeling a bit stressed and needing a breather, it could help to have an app to help ground them and reconnect them back to the present moment.
 It's an easy and friendly way to do a little breathing exercise and something to focus on in times of anxiety or stress!